Virginia Museum of Transportation

-The Virginia Museum of Transportation (VMT) is a museum in Downtown Roanoke, Virginia, that is devoted to the topic of transportation.
+The Virginia Museum of Transportation (VMT) is a museum in downtown Roanoke, Virginia, that is devoted to the topic of transportation.

 History

 The Virginia Museum of Transportation began in 1963 as the Roanoke Transportation Museum in Wasena Park in Roanoke, Virginia.
 The museum was initially housed in an old Norfolk & Western Railway freight depot on the banks of the Roanoke River.
 The earliest components of the museum's collection included a United States Army Jupiter rocket and the J class steam locomotive No. 611, donated by Norfolk & Western to the city of Roanoke, where many of its engines were built.
 The museum added other pieces of rail equipment, including a DC Transit PCC streetcar; and a number of horse-drawn vehicles, including a hearse, a covered wagon, and a Studebaker wagon.
 In 1983, it earned the title as the Official Transportation Museum of Virginia by the General Assembly of Virginia.

 In November 1985, a flood damaged the museum and much of its collection.
 In April 1986, the museum was re-opened at the former Norfolk & Western Railway Freight Station in downtown Roanoke as the Virginia Museum of Transportation.
 Under the museum's original charter, Norfolk & Western steam locomotives No. 611 and No. 1218 were property of the city of Roanoke.
 On April 2, 2012, during VMT's 50 Birthday, the city transferred ownership of the locomotives to the museum.

 The Norfolk & Western Railway Freight Station was listed on the National Register of Historic Places in 2012.
 The station consists of two clearly identifiable sections, both of which were completed in 1918.
 They are the two-story, 50-bay freight station which was built parallel to the railroad tracks and now is oriented south, and the one-story-with-basement brick annex that formerly housed the offices of the Shenandoah and Radford divisions of the Norfolk & Western.
 The building closed for railroad freight business in 1964.

+When the station opened, it replaced several older depots and included an annex for the railway's freight-accounting and billing staff.